IchimokuAI/IchimokuAI/README.md

 ---

 ## 🤝 **Contributions**
-We welcome developers, data analysts, and blockchain enthusiasts to contribute to MeishoAI.
+We welcome developers, data analysts, and blockchain enthusiasts to contribute to IchimokuAI.
 Refer to the `CONTRIBUTING.md` file for detailed contribution guidelines.

 ---